Europe·Spain·Updated May 3, 2026

 What scams target tourists in Seville?

-The most frequently reported tourist scams in Seville are Pickpocketing at Monuments, Fake Police Wallet Check, ATM Card Skimming in the Triana District, with 3 classified as high severity.
+The most frequently reported tourist scams in Seville are Fake Police Wallet Check, ATM Card Skimming in the Triana District, Rosemary Sprig Scam, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Is Seville safe at night for tourists?